ThomasAntalCsipa/ThomasAntalCsipa/README.md

 ## What I code in :computer:

-Mostly I use Godot and VScode.
+I mostly use Godot and VScode.
 Here are some of the coding languages I can:
 * C
 * HTML / CSS
 * GDscript